Tuia te rangi e tu nei

 Collectively, we bring dynamic energy and passion, and a wealth of knowledge to the work of improving mental health and wellbeing for all New Zealanders.

 Members of the Foundation's Board of Trustees are people with mental health expertise as well as legal, management and financial skills and include Maori, Pacific Nation and tangata whaiora/mental health consumer representatives.

 Board representatives also come from a wide geographical reach, covering urban and rural, metropolitan and provincial areas.
 This combination of skills and life experience delivers the highest level of governance to the organisation.

 Sarah Porter (Policy Committee Chair)

 William Rainger (Remuneration Committee Chair)

-On Friday 21 June, MHF staff and board members gathered at the Whatua Kaimarie Marae in Pt Chevalier to celebrate the adoption of a new whakataukī - mauri tū, mauri ora.
+In June 2013, MHF staff and board members gathered at the Whatua Kaimarie Marae in Pt Chevalier, Auckland, to celebrate the adoption of a new whakataukī: mauri tū, mauri ora.